lconteville/lconteville/README.md

 ## Hello 👋 Welcome to my GitHub page!

-I am a bioinformatician 💻 from Brazil who is passionate about uncovering microbiomes 🦠 \
+I am a bioinformatician 💻 from Brazil and I am passionate about uncovering microbiomes 🦠 \
 and their intricate associations with health 💖, diet 🥗, lifestyles 🗓️, and the environment 🌍.

 My journey into the world of microbiomes began 10 years ago and since then, \